About the area

 “I am only 25 years old but I have not had an easy life since I got married.
 My husband is an alcoholic.
 I live with his parents who have mistreated me physically and been very cruel.
 My mother-in-law sometimes did not let me have any food.
 It got really bad and I had to go into hospital.
 I had been going to the women’s classes at the Pally Mangal centre.
 My classmates and teachers were so kind – they protested against my husband and in-laws and demanded that they treat me with dignity.
 Now I have completed the tailoring and beautician courses.
 I have three sewing machines and have opened a little beauty parlour.
 I hope that I can provide an education and better life for my two sons.”

 – Asha Haldar, former student of Pally Mangal skills training centre

-The hope is to re-start the education programme for children too.
-Funds are needed for educational materials, a teacher’s honorarium and the provision of a midday meal.
+Support is always needed for training and educational materials at the Pally Mangal centre, including a teacher’s honorarium and the provision of a midday meal.

 With many women and children suffering from iron deficiency anaemia, funds are also needed to support an intervention programme that will treat them and raise awareness about this condition.